 Is it a cinema camera?

 - It is not modular, as most cinema cameras are, meaning:

 - Battery: Unless you buy a proper 3rd party cage, there is no battery plate, so you’re stuck with either improvising or buying their own battery pack (assuming the 4k version will work on the 6k).
 That sits under the camera like a normal DSLr extension grip.
 However, it takes Sony L-series batteries, so now you ditch the bag full of Canon LP-E6 batteries you originally bought along with the camera, to get you going.
 Of course, you’ll need an extra charger, as well.

 - Viewfinder: There is no SDI / Power out, so you cannot plug even Black Magic’s own viewfinder.

-- Screen: it is not bright enough, not contrasty enough, doesn’t flip and has no shade (you can buy a 3rd party), making you wish for a proper external monitor, while wondering why that one is there, in the first place.
+- Screen: it is not bright enough, not contrasty enough, doesn’t flip (you can install a kit for the purpose, but that will void the warranty and cost you more) and has no shade (again, you can buy a 3rd party), making you wish for a proper external monitor, while wondering why that one is there, in the first place.
 For plugging the hypothetical external monitor, you’re stuck with only one HDMI port.